GLSLatina/api/README.md

 In the examples folder you can find the GLS-LT API used to test :
 - sending manifest-prealert data;
 - getting tracking statuses making a request by :
-    - a mawb ID, or
+    - a parcel ID (tracking-ID), or
-    - a parcel ID.
+    - a mawb ID.